rust-lang/book/src/ch03-04-comments.md

 }
 ```

-That’s all there is to it.
-Comments are not particularly complicated.
+That’s all there is to comments.
+They’re not particularly complicated.